 1. “Teoria del derrame” has a synonymous expression in Spanish — “teoria de goteo” — and both of them mean exactly what the expression “trickle down” conveys in English.
 ‘Derrame’ and ‘goteo’ both literally describe a slow leakage of liquid, but the literal translation also misses the political history that Pope Francis conveys, one which he is very familiar with within the Latin American context and, more broadly, the global rise of neoliberalism.
 So trying to call this “spillover theory” not only misses the literal semantic point, it also refuses to see the geopolitical reality that contextualizes it — which seems to be the only point of this defensive revision.

 2. The word ‘favorecido’ does not always translate to its English cognate, ‘favored.’
 Whereas in vernacular English to “favor” something is normative, ‘favorecido‘ can be, and often is, descriptive.
 To show favor (favorecer), in this case, indicates a descriptive claim, not a normative one.
 To push something along This is, presumably, why the translator chose the term ‘encouraged’ in its bare descriptive sense instead of the term ‘favored.’
 The Spanish passage does not say that “the free market favors economic growth;” it says “economic growth, pushed along by the freedom of the market, will succeed…” The claim is aspirational, not matter a fact.
 If I were to quibble with this passage I would give the more literal translation, which the critic misses, of “free market” — Francis described this in Spanish as “the liberty of the market.”
-But this would be to quibble with a simpler and intuitive choice by the translator.
+But this would be to quibble with a simpler and intuitive choice by the translator.3.
+The clumsy re-translation misses the musicality of the phrase “por si mismo,” and its justifiable omission in English.
+“Por si mismo” does literally mean “for itself;” but it can also have the role of a “sin embargo” or “por lo cual,” a poetic qualifier added to Spanish phrasing to reinforce the original point and also to bring a layer of rhythm and syncopation.
+This musicality cannot be translated into a language like English.
+To add it would be to miss the role of phrasing and import literal meaning that is clearly unintended to the native Spanish ear.
+So, no, the Spanish version is not giving a radical libertarian straw man view of capitalism, it is actually talking about, yes, some people who continue to defend trickle down theories that assume that economic growth, pushed along by the liberty of the market will actualize in provoking more equity and social inclusion in the world.
+That was my own translation of the controversy which agrees in spirit with the original English translation of the Vatican.

 Lastly, one must not miss the incredible irony and absurdity of this baseless and unqualified accusation.
 Putting aside the hubris of a non-speaker of a language criticizing its translation, this Googled attempt to discredit the Pope’s original point that there are still some people who continue to defend trickle down theories is only verified and strengthened by the author and his supporters’ defense of trickle down theories via a vis this sophomoric attempt to argue about the translation.